UsabilityEngineering/team-builder/phaseII/README.md

 ## Cognitive Walkthrough
-We used peer reviewed cognitive walkthroughs during this phase.
-We recieved two of them but one particularly stood out to us.
-It was very well written (as a walkthrough) and help us discover many issues with out wireframes and the overall design of the application.
+We used peer-reviewed cognitive walkthroughs during this phase.
+A cognitive walkthrough is an idea of performing a task from the perspective of the user.
+This user is one of our personas and the task is taken from one of the scenarios from that persona.
+We received two cognitive walkthroughs but one of them was especially helpful and very detailed.
+It was very well written (as a walkthrough) and help us discover many issues without wireframes and the overall design of the application.

-This walk through was done with our [persona](https://github.com/UsabilityEngineering/team-builder/tree/main/personas) of **Chelsea Bell**.
+This walkthrough was done with our [persona](https://github.com/UsabilityEngineering/team-builder/tree/main/personas) of **Chelsea Bell**.

-Education: B.A in Education
+Education: B.A. in Liberal Arts

 Chelsea recently bought a house and enjoys having company over.
 She has a cat and a dog and loves to go out on the weekends.
 When the weather allows, She enjoys going sailing with her friends and family.
 She uses a lot of group activities to promote sharing and team building.
 She would like a new way to group students.